When to visit the vet?

 Outlook on current research

 Research into brain tumors in cats is in a continuous development process, with a focus on improving diagnostic methods and treatment options.
-Current studies are concerned with the application of advanced imaging techniques, such as magnetic resonance imaging (MRI), to increase the accuracy of the diagnosis.
+Current studies are investigating the application of advanced imaging techniques, such as magnetic resonance imaging (MRI), to increase the accuracy of diagnosis.
 These technologies enable veterinarians to determine the exact location, size, and type of the tumor, which is crucial for planning the best possible treatment.

 Intensive research is also being conducted in the field of immunotherapy.
 This novel treatment strategy attempts to prompt the cat’s immune system to recognize and destroy tumor cells as foreign.
 Initial clinical studies show promising results, with researchers hoping that these therapies could represent a less invasive and more effective treatment option.